EmrahIso/First-Landing-page/README.md

-# First-Landing-page
+### First-Landing-page
-First Landing page.
-The Odin Project challenge
+This is my first landing page and one of the The Odin project challenges in introductory course.